MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 1. Leave the Scope type to its default value, Directory.

-1. Under Select members, select **No members selected**.
+1. Under Select members, select **No member selected**.
 This opens the Select a member window.

 1. In the search bar, enter **Diego**.
 From the search results, select **Diego Siciliani** then press **Select** on the bottom of the page.